-We have worked very hard to design and choose a curriculum that puts the children’s experiences first as well as one which suits the learning needs of all our pupils.
+We have worked very hard at Wrockwardine Wood Church of England Junior School to design and choose a curriculum that puts the children’s experiences first as well as one which suits the learning needs of all our pupils.
 We wanted opportunities to have fun, to learn the key concepts of the new curriculum and to promote the learning attitudes the children will need to succeed in their future.
 The Sutton Trust (2014) found that the two factors which the most impact in improving pupil attainment are Teachers’ content knowledge and the quality of instruction.
 Our staff not only have the background knowledge necessary to impart the required content of the National Curriculum but also have the ability to understand how pupils think and to identify misconceptions.
 We use effective questioning and assessment for learning to maximise the children’s learning.

 We have recently updated our curriculum offer for the children and you will see below the overview of topics for the whole school as well as a more detailed plan for each phase.
 If you would like any more information on this please feel free to ask on the school office, who will direct you to the relevant member of staff.
 Also look out for our curriculum evenings where you can get yourselves acquainted with what the children are doing in school.